baes358/manuscript/README.md

 The typefaces I chose for this revision are slightly different.
 I kept Philibert and added National Park as they both have subtle, minor inconsistencies that reflect how I feel about history.
 The  pink-and-off-white palette for the article transitions to a darker gray scheme for my response, and it functions to visually distinguish the original text from my personal reflection.

-The marquee animation isn't just a decorative element, as it displays the cyclical nature of style that Coogan describes, looping endlessly from "Good Design" to "Revival", and repeated infinitely.
+The marquee animation isn't just a decorative element, as it displays the cyclical nature of style that Coogan describes, looping from "Good Design" to "Revival", and repeated infinitely.

+I also incorporated heart character symbols for decorative purposes, as the color scheme inspired me to include it.

 ## Lessons Learned

-- Semantic HTML improves a website's accessibility, SEO, and long-term maintainability (and it is easier to read organized structures)
+- Semantic HTML improves a website's accessibility, SEO, and long-term maintainability (and it is easier to read organized structures in code)
 - Keep one `<h1>` per page and use `<h2>`/`<h3>` for structured hierarchy when needed
 - CSS custom variables/properties make theming and color adjustments much easier
 - The reset stylesheet should load *before* custom styles